 - The waiver is available for enrolling in up to 6 credits per semester without declaring a degree or certificate program.
 Any further credits, up to 12 credits per semester, will require you to enroll in a degree program, or a certificate program that leads to employment.
 Letter of Recognition and noncredit courses are not eligible for the waiver. *This waiver does not cover courses taken for audit.

 - You are required to apply for financial aid and submit your FAFSA by the priority deadline to receive this waiver (additional information is below.)

 - Individuals receiving SSI or SSDI benefits as a dependent or survivor of a disabled beneficiary do not qualify for this waiver.

 The Student Will:

 - Complete the Free Application for Federal Student Aid and submit it to the Office of Financial Aid by March 1 for fall courses, November 1 for spring courses, or April 1 for summer courses.

 - Obtain a Certification for Tuition Waiver form (PDF, ) .

 - Take the form to the Social Security Administration office that serves your area, or, if appropriate, to the Railroad Retirement Board or the federal agency from which you retired due to disability to have your form signed and certified that you are receiving SSI or SSDI payments and are permanently disabled.

-- Return the completed Certification for Tuition Waiver form to the Office of Enrollment Services by the end of the third week of the fall or spring semester, or by the end of the first week of the summer or winter term.
+- Return the completed Certification for Tuition Waiver form to the Office of Records and Registration by the end of the third week of the fall or spring semester, or by the end of the first week of the summer or winter term.
 Your form should include a major/curriculum title and curriculum code for a degree program or a certificate program if you plan to enroll in more than 6 credits per semester.

 - Register for credit classes.